 Bummer!
 Send us a message and get an update on when your size will be available.

 Yes, it's really just the two of us.
 We have no employees, no investors, and no big holding company to tie us down.
 Once we outgrew shipping all the suits ourselves, we enlisted the help of a small family-run business to take care of our fulfillment and warehousing.
-We’re still calling all the shots, personally responding to your emails, and very occasionally cracking jokes on social media.
+We’re still calling all the shots and personally responding to your emails.
 Thanks for the support.